torch-core/tep-vault-standard/tep-vault.md

     - **Requirements**:
         - MUST return the maximum shares that can be withdrawn without reverting, underestimating if necessary.
         - MUST consider global constraints (e.g., return `0` if withdrawals are disabled).
-        - MAY return the maximum value of the `Coins` type if no withdraw limits exist..
+        - MAY return the maximum value of the `Coins` type if no withdraw limits exist.
-        - For multi-asset vaults, SHOULD handle limits via config if needed.
+        - For multi-asset vaults, SHOULD handle limits via `withdrawConfig` if needed.
     - **Input**:
       | Field | Type | Description |
       |------------------|--------------------|-------------|